Secondary Homological Stability for Unordered Configuration Spaces: Introduction

 \subsection{Outline}

 In \cref{sec:base case}, we review homology operations over an $E_{n}$-algebra and use Cohen--Lada--May's calculation of $H_{*}(\text{Conf}(\mathbb{R}^{n});\mathbb{F}_{p})$ to get bounds for homological stability and secondary homological stability.
 In \cref{sec:stability for open}, we review homological stability and prove secondary homological stability for homology with $\mathbb{F}_{p}$ coefficients of the configuration spaces of an open manifold.
-In \cref{sec:stability for closed}, we construct stabilization maps for the configuration spaces of closed manifolds and prove periodic secondary homological stability.
+In \cref{sec:various models of conf}, we construct semi-simplicial models for $\text{Conf}(M)$ and $\text{Conf}(D^{n})$.
+We construct new stabilization maps for the configuration spaces of manifolds in \cref{sec:constructing stab maps} and prove periodic secondary homological stability in \cref{sec:puncture resolution}.